-In March 2017, I was interviewed by Jenn Rowland of For the Glow, check out the interview below!
+In March 2017, I was interviewed for an online magazine, check it out below!

 HOW DO YOU DEFINE HEALTHY?
 Healthy is when you stop thinking about food 24/7, it's when you don't say no to invites because you don't like the way you look or how much you weigh.
 Healthy is celebrating your body and not wishing for someone else's, (not saying I've never wished for J.Lo's legs or Britney's body).